WhiskyTangoFawks/Radfall/README.md

 Support is not provided for self-built installations.
 If something is broken:

-- Check that all scripts compiled without errors in the CK log.
+- Check that all scripts compiled without errors in the CK log if you're trying to compile them.
 - Check that the patcher ran cleanly and the output plugin loaded correctly in FO4Edit.
 - Check for conflicts in your load order using FO4Edit.